 Before you begin the drying process, it’s important to prepare the lavender properly.
 Follow these steps to ensure the best results:

-See also How to cook artichoke hearts from a can
+See also How long to cook flattened chicken breast

 1. Harvesting Lavender